 Our second Phase I/II study was a randomized, double-blind, placebo-controlled, dose-escalation study evaluating the safety, tolerability, biological activity, and pharmacokinetics of orally administered Namodenoson in 32 subjects with chronic HCV genotype 1.
 Eligible subjects were assigned in a 3:1 ratio (eight subjects in each cohort) to receive QD or BID treatment (1.0, 5.0 and 25.0 mg of Namodenoson) for 15 days with oral Namodenoson or with a placebo.
 Dose escalation occurred in four sequential cohorts.
 The study's primary objectives were to determine the safety and tolerability of orally administered Namodenoson in patients with chronic HCV genotype 1, to assess the effects on HCV load during 15 days of treatment with Namodenoson and to assess the repeat-dose pharmacokinetic behavior of Namodenoson under the conditions of this trial.
 The secondary objective of this trial was to perform an exploratory evaluation of the relationship between A3AR in PBMCs at baseline and the clinical effects of Namodenoson on the study's patients.
-Following the decrease in HCV load that had been observed in HCV patients treated with Namodenoson in the parallel HCC study and the good safety profile of Namodenoson, we received Israeli Institutional Review Board, or IRB, approval to extend the treatment period of the Phase I/II in patients with HCV to four months with the 1.0 mg dose vs. the placebo.
-The results of this Phase I/II HCV study demonstrated a good safety profile and a linear pharmacokinetic drug profile, however, no significant decrease in the viral load was observed.
-Notwithstanding, we did observe in the parallel HCC study that seven out of the nine patients with both HCC and HCV experienced a decrease in viral load and that these seven patients were treated with higher Namodenoson dosages than what was administered to the patients with chronic HCV genotype 1 only, and not HCC, possibly explaining the difference in results.
-The most commonly reported adverse events included loss of appetite, ascites, nausea, diar
+Following the decrease in HCV load that had been observed in HCV patients treated with Namodenoson in the parallel HCC study and the good safety profile of Namodenoson, we received Israeli Institutional Review Board, or IRB, approval to extend the treatment period of the Phase I/II in patients with bth HCV to four months with the 1.0 mg dose vs. the placebo.
+The results of this Phase I/II HCV study demonstrated a good safety profile and a linear pharmacokinetic drug profile, however, no significant decrease in the viral load and that these seven patients were treated with higher Namodenoson dosages than what was administered to the patients with chronic HCV genotype 1 only, and not HCC, possibly explaining the difference in results.
+The most commonly reported adverse events included loss of appetite, ascites, nausea, diarrhea, constipation and pain.
+However, many of these events are expected in a population of patients with advanced HCV.
+The most frequently reported drug-related ad

-We are conducting a Phase II study in HCC patients.
+In 2019, we completed a Phase II study in HCC patients.
 In January 2013, as part of our preparatory work for such study, we announced that we believe that the optimal drug dose for the upcoming study is Namodenoson 25.0 mg.
 This dose was found to be the most effective dose out of the three dosages tested (1.0 mg, 5.0 mg and 25.0 mg) in the previous Phase I/II study.
 We filed a patent application protecting such optimal dose of Namodenoson for HCC.
 A publication summarizing the results of the Phase I/II study was published in "The Oncologist," a leading oncology scientific journal.
 We also highlighted that one patient has been treated with Namodenoson for over five years.
-Also as part of the Phase II study, we plan to examine the viral load of HCC patients who are also infected with HCV.
-If we observe a decrease in the viral load in the HCV subpopulation during this forthcoming study, we intend to commence a separate Phase II study for the HCV indication.